mCodex/react-native-sensitive-info/docs/PERFORMANCE.md

 ## Bundle policy

 - `"sideEffects": false` — every public surface tree-shakes cleanly.
-- Subpath exports keep the imperative API, the hooks, and the error classes in **separate** ESM entry points so apps only pay for what they import.
+- Subpath exports keep the imperative API, the hooks, and the error classes in separate ESM entry points so apps only pay for what they import.
-- The TypeScript-side dependency graph is intentionally flat.
+- The TypeScript-side dependency graph is flat.
 The whole runtime (errors, options, native handle, validation, storage) is a few hundred lines of JS plus the Nitro bridge.

 | Import                                        | Approximate min+gz size† |
 | --------------------------------------------- | ------------------------ |